bradx32/T1A3_Terminal_Application/README.md

 ## R6.
 Develop a list of features that will be included in the application.
 It must include:

-- at least THREE features

-- describe each feature, providing a walkthrough of the logic of the application.

-Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:

-- use of variables and the concept of variable scope

-- loops and conditional control structures

-- error handling

 ### Features
 #### 1. Aquarium Water Testing Results Management:
 -  My application allows users to manage aquarium water testing results, including naming their aquarium, adding test results, removing results, viewing results, and checking ideal aquarium parameters.